slaclab/indico-slac/README.md

 - at minimum update version number in `indico-worker/Dockerfile`, there may be other changes needed, check installation instructions
-- build the whole shebang and push to DockerHub:
+- build the whole shebang and push to DockerHub with the `latest` tag for each
+  image:
 ```
     docker-compose -f docker-compose-build.yml build
     docker-compose -f docker-compose-build.yml push